thunderdome-data/hospital-charges/README.md

 What is this?
 -------------

 Tables of what hospitals charged Medicare for specific procedures, broken out by states in which DFM has newspapers.
 This data from Medicare was released in May, 2013.
+A story: http://www.sltrib.com/sltrib/news/56279529-78/hospital-utah-charges-price.html.csp

 Credits
 ---------